tracyharrison1/tracyharrison1.github.io/index.md

 ## Code Review

 ###### Description
-The following code review videos document the origins of each artifact, the areas for enhancement, and the skills highlighted by each artifact.
+<p class="tab">The following code review videos document the origins of each artifact, the areas for enhancement, and the skills highlighted by each artifact.</p>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/LAJbndKtJ5o" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>